forever-am/cryptoriskcontrol-site/methodology.md

 Drawdowns are an important performance metric for asset allocation strategies, along with Sharpe ratios and volatility.
-The drawdown of a portfolio <i>relative to a reference asset</i> is the worst underperformance of the portfolio against the reference asset over any arbitrary window of time.
+The drawdown of a portfolio <i>relative to a reference asset</i> is the underperformance of the portfolio against the reference asset, over the worst possible window of time.
 {: style="width:95%;text-align:justify"}

 Figure 1 plots the drawdown of a portfolio invested 100% in bitcoin against cash between January 2017 and June 2018.
 The worst time window for the bitcoin portfolio is December 18th 2017 to April 5th 2018.
-Over that time period, bitcoin lost 65% of its value against cash: this is the drawdown of cash against bitcoin.
+Over that time period, bitcoin lost 65% of its value against cash: this is the drawdown of bitcoin against cash.
 {: style="width:95%;text-align:justify"}

 {% include image.html url="images/dd_btc_vs_cash.png" caption="Figure 1: drawdown of